maiaheffernan/maiaheffernan.github.io/_posts/2026-07-13-ADCP-heading-transform-from-June-transecting.md

 <figure>
   <img src="/_figures/Example_checkCOGplot_ebbLap8.png" alt="Description of image">
-  <figcaption>Figure 2.
+  <figcaption class="fig-caption">Figure 2.
 COG for each data point in the 8th line of the ebb transect.
 This was the final line and went from east to west across the bay. </figcaption>
 </figure>
 <br><br>
 <br><br>